MGXlab/Viromics-Workshop-MGX/_episodes/48_gene_trees.md

 ---

-As we discussed this morning, we can infer the evolutionary history of certain genes to explain how similar viruses relate to each other.
-There are not single copy, universal marker genes for all the viruses, but since our samples were metaviromes from the human gut, and this consists mostly of bacteriophages, we can use the large subunit of the terminase (TerL) gene to study how they are related.
-The TerL gene, present in all members of the _Caudovirales_, pump the genome inside an empty procapsid shell during virus maturation by using both enzymatic activities necessary for packaging in such viruses: the adenosine triphosphatase (ATPase) that powers DNA translocation and an endonuclease that cleaves the concatemeric genome at both
+As we discussed this morning, we can use the evolutionary history of certain genes to address questions about the evolution and function of viruses.
+Although there are no universal marker genes for all the viruses, but many viral lineages share one or more marker genes that can be used for to assess relationships between the viruses carrying them.
+Our samples were metaviromes from the human gut.
+Like many biomes, the human gut virome contains many bacteriophages, and we can use the large subunit of the terminase (TerL) gene to study how they are related.
+The TerL gene, present in all members of the _Caudovirales_, pumps the genome inside an empty procapsid shell during virus maturation by using both enzymatic activities necessary for packaging in such viruses: the adenosine triphosphatase (ATPase) that powers DNA translocation and an endonuclease that cleaves the concatemeric genome at both